IRS names acting commissioner, Shulman steps down

 Treasury Secretary Tim Geithner praised Miller as a “dedicated career public servant.”
 The Treasury Department oversees the IRS.

 Treasury and IRS did not say when a nominee for commissioner would be announced.
-That decision hinges on the outcome of the Nov.
-6 presidential election pitting President Barack Obama against Republican challenger Mitt Romney.
-(Editing by Kevin Drawbaugh, Sandra Maler and Gary Crosse)
+That decision hinges on the outcome of the November 6 presidential election.

+Reporting by Patrick Temple-West; editing by Kevin Drawbaugh, Sandra Maler and Gary Crosse